TimaxLacs/avtomatika/README.md

 *   **Client Authentication**: All API clients must provide a token in the `X-Avtomatika-Token` header.
 The orchestrator validates this token against client configurations.
 *   **Worker Authentication**: Workers must provide a token in the `X-Worker-Token` header.
     *   `GLOBAL_WORKER_TOKEN`: You can set a global token for all workers using this environment variable.
 For development and testing, it defaults to `"secure-worker-token"`.
     *   **Individual Tokens**: For production, it is recommended to define individual tokens for each worker in a separate configuration file and provide its path via the `WORKERS_CONFIG_PATH` environment variable.
+Tokens from this file are stored in a hashed format for security.

+> **Note on Dynamic Reloading:** The worker configuration file can be reloaded without restarting the orchestrator by sending an authenticated `POST` request to the `/api/v1/admin/reload-workers` endpoint.
+This allows for dynamic updates of worker tokens.

 ### Observability